-Based on the requirements, use cases are created using extended test design methods.
-This makes the test first method easy to apply.
+Based on the requirements, you can use action-state technique to model abstract tests.
+The result is 99% bug detection instead of traditional 85-90%.
 Complex test automation tasks are divided into implementation-independent and -dependent parts.

 Codeless test automation tool

-Test automation with Harmony includes two steps (1) use case testing (2) test case implementation.
-A Use case test step contains simple text , while a test case contains test steps with four elements (a) a keyword such as WHEN a parameter such as ‘Name’, keyword IS, and a value such as ‘Smith’.
+Test automation with Harmony includes two steps (1) test design (2) test case implementation.
+Test design results in an understandable model including abstract test steps, while each test case contains concrete test steps with four elements (a) a keyword such as WHEN, (b) a parameter such as ‘Name’, (c) a keyword such as IS, (d) and a value such as ‘Smith’.

 Harmony covers the development part of the entire ‘DevOps process’.
-During ‘PLANNING’, we start from requirements, design use cases, generate abstract tests, finally make test steps.
+During ‘PLANNING’, we start from requirements, design action-state model, generate abstract tests, finally make test steps.
 ‘CREATING’ covers the generation of executable test code and ‘VERIFY’ involves test execution and reporting.

 Design Harmony’s tests

-Based on the requirements, you can design implementation-independent test cases by applying our use case testing.
+Based on the requirements, you can design implementation-independent test cases by applying our action-state testing® (under provisional patent registration).
 Extend them to executable Gherkin-based test description.